gabe4s/pile-server/README.md

 # Raspberry Pi Web Server
 A simple web based file server designed for use on a Raspberry Pi.
-Reccomended for use behind a firewall.
+Recommended for use behind a firewall.

-### Configuration
+## Configuration
-Set your preferred name and file system location in config.js, and thats it!
+Set `serverName` and `fileSystemDirectory` in `config.json`, and thats it!
 You're ready to connect via your web browser to the Pi's ip on the specified port (default 8080).

 ## Running the Application
 1. Run `npm install`